Skip to Content

 Watching a movie or listening to music is a great way to kill time on a long flight.
 To do that, though, Noise Cancelling Headphones are key.

-They’ll drain out any noise from loud passengers, tiny babies, beverage carts, snoring, anything that can distrupt your recipient’s movie watching.
+They’ll drain out any noise from loud passengers, tiny babies, beverage carts, snoring, anything that can disrupt your recipient’s movie watching.
 And before they even know it, the movie — and the flight — are over.

 Kindle Paperwhite